 Why use a VPN?

-So why are more and more people around the world using VPN services?
+Why are so many people around the world using VPN services?

-It really depends on your situation, but there are many different uses for a VPN:
+It really depends on your situation, but there are ten different reasons to use a VPN:

 - Surf the internet without revealing your real IP address and geo-location (online anonymity).